Studio Gang’s award-winning designed Arkansas Museum of Fine Arts will open to the public in the Fall of 2022

 Alongside new construction, Studio Gang’s design reuses and adapts various previous structures and materials, while renovating existing spaces to support the Museum’s programming aspirations.
 The most carbon-intensive elements of the building have been kept intact, and back-of-house, staff offices, and art storage have been reconfigured to streamline the visitor experience while creating state-of-the art conditions for art storage, transportation, and display.
 These renovated spaces, connected through new construction, improve the Museum’s programming capacity, allowing for more art to be displayed, more classes to be taught, and more events for public engagement.

 A New Cultural Landmark

-Upon its reopening in May 2022, the Arkansas Museum of Fine Arts will be a hub of cultural activity.
+Upon its reopening in the Fall of 2022, the Arkansas Museum of Fine Arts will be a hub of cultural activity.
 The AMFA Foundation Collection and dynamic special exhibitions – as well as the architecture and landscape – will be a major draw for tourists and locals alike.
 Exhibitions, art-making classes and workshops, educational programs, and performing arts events will bring visitors from communities far and wide to downtown Little Rock.
 Corporate and private event rentals, a world-class restaurant, and other amenities will also draw visitors to a revitalized MacArthur Park.
 And admission to the Museum will continue to be free for the public.